Leo-Ma0502/Coffee-machine-API/README.md

 }
 ```

-Please refer to [this google document](https://docs.google.com/document/d/1I8J_-wkqF0aPMc-QKPGjfvzD-IwRT988nDpXxIQSrb0/edit?usp=sharing) to get the value of url and apikey.
+Please refer to [this Google document](https://docs.google.com/document/d/1I8J_-wkqF0aPMc-QKPGjfvzD-IwRT988nDpXxIQSrb0/edit?usp=sharing) to get the value of {url} and {apikey}.

 ## How to test